marwanhazem127-lab/restaurant-menu-gui/README.md

 ## 📖 Overview

-This project demonstrates the fundamentals of GUI development using Python's Tkinter library.
-It displays a simple restaurant menu in a clean desktop window and is intended as a beginner-friendly project for learning graphical user interface development.
+Restaurant Menu GUI is a beginner-friendly desktop application developed using **Python** and **Tkinter**.
+The project demonstrates the basics of GUI development, widget organization, and simple desktop application design.
+It provides an interactive restaurant menu with a clean and easy-to-use interface.

 ---

 ## ✨ Features

-- Simple Graphical User Interface (GUI)
+- Graphical User Interface (GUI)
 - Built with Python and Tkinter
 - Displays restaurant menu items and prices
-- Clean and beginner-friendly design
+- Simple and user-friendly design
-- Easy to modify and expand
+- Easy to customize and expand
+- Beginner-friendly project

 ---